Sometimes, the best way to learn is to see a technique in action.

 Audiences on social don’t have the patience to wait around for a payoff at the end of a video that ties everything together.
-Cali’Flour Foods opens with a cleverly-written and provocative question and answers it quickly and comprehensively, demonstrating exactly why their pizza crust is the best option, as well as calling out the competitors it beats out.
-The delicious looking cauliflower pizza doesn’t hurt, either.
+Cali’Flour Foods’ video, created by Teresa Earnest Social, opens with a cleverly-written and provocative question and answers it quickly and comprehensively, demonstrating exactly why their pizza crust is the best option, as well as calling out the competitors it beats out.
+The delicious-looking cauliflower pizza doesn’t hurt, either.

 Education is one of the most effective tools in the video marketer’s toolkit, and video provides a medium well-suited to teaching.
 Brothers Commercial Brokerage uses the immersive power of video to invoke an atmosphere and time and place while dispensing historical facts about Woolworth’s.
 It’s also a key example of how crucial it is to play to your audience.
 For many audiences, the CTA at the end of the video to share your favorite memories of Woolworth’s would fall on deaf ears.
 However, to their local viewership, it’s a question that immediately evokes nostalgia, and the response speaks for itself.

 The second Brothers Commercial Brokerage video follows the same formula, but demonstrates you don’t need to go decades back to harness the power of common experience.
 The key structural elements are the same.
 They have a laser focus on their local audience, they share a topic that’s familiar to many, while still pulling back the curtain on some parts of the experience, and finishing with a strong call to engage with the video.

 A heartfelt message goes a long way, especially in the frequently crowded social landscape during holidays.